Investigation Location History

 Carrie Furnace – History

-At one time, the steel and iron industries were the top of the economic pyramid.
+Carrie Furnace Homestead, PA At one time, the steel and iron industries were the top of the economic pyramid.
 Everything was a trickle-down effect from there.
 And Pittsburgh, in particular Homestead, PA, was the main hub of the majority of import and export of steel and iron through the United States.
-Because of this, plenty of tragedy and death were overlooked for…
+Because of this,…

 Read More